terjanq/google-ctf-writeups/README.md

 ![header_injection]

 ## Command Injection Failure
 Up to this moment, I went through all the steps fairly quickly.
-I thought then that only minutes divide me from the solution and there were no solves on the task yet as I recall correctly.
-But my excitation was too early and I got lost in her so badly...
-For my excuse it was a tough time for solving the CTF task &ndash; the middle of the **Summer Exam Session** on University I attend to.
+I thought then that only minutes divided me from the solution and there were no solves on the task yet as I recall correctly.
+But my excitation was premature and I got lost in it so badly...

 The solution is quite simple and I was almost there if I had only made the correct payload in time.
 I looked at the following piece of [server.js] code